 Fern Bulbils (Moderate to Difficult) - Small, ball-shaped bulbils (root nodules) will develop several inches beneath the soil line towards the latter stages of summer, ready to be propagated in the following spring.
 To propagate, remove the plant from its pot and search for the grape-sized balls.
 Do not separate all of the bulbils as they contain vital water reserves for potential droughts.
 Once you've chosen good-sized specimens, remove the bulbils by trimming off the growths with an inch either side of the main artery.
 Be cautious not to damage any of the healthy roots as this may lead to transplant shock.
-Place them in a well-draining potting mix and maintain proper soil moisture.
+Place them in 'Houseplant' labelled compost and maintain good soil moisture.
 New shoots should appear several weeks later if propagation is successful.
 Always provide a moist, warm setting away from direct sunlight and pot-on as necessary, following the care-tips provided above after its second frond develops.

 True ferns will not flower, and instead must be propagated by either spores, rhizomes, plantlets or stems, depending on the species.